 Yam and Cashew-Peach Bake

-This amazing yam recipe was a part of a compilation cookbook that was put together by the parents of my children’s preschool.
-That was 30 years ago but it was unforgettable.
+This amazing yam recipe was shared in a compilation cookbook that was put together by the parents of my children’s preschool.
+That was over 30 years ago but it was unforgettable.
 It’s a brilliant mixture of peaches, yams cashews, and ginger.
-You can’t get enough of it.
+You won’t be able to get enough of it.

 Click here to print the Yam and Cashew Peach Bake recipe